Damon Greaves

-Damon Greaves (born 25 April 2000) is an Australian rules footballer who most recently played for the Hawthorn Football Club in the Australian Football League (AFL).
+Damon Greaves (born 25 April 2000) is an Australian college football punter for the Colorado Buffaloes, having transferred from the Kansas Jayhawks.
+He previously played Australian rules footballer for the Hawthorn Football Club in the Australian Football League (AFL).

 Early career

 A country kid at heart he played much of his junior football in Busselton before setting up to play for the East Perth Colts.
 Greaves played three games for Western Australia during the NAB AFL Under-18 Championships in 2018.
 A natural right footer, his father used to offer him 50 cents for every left foot kick he attempted thus made him capable with both feet.